-WILLIAM, by his power, his courage, and his abilities, had long maintained a pre-eminence among those haughty chieftains; and every one who defired to fignalize himself by his address in military exercises, or his valour in action, had been ambitious of acquiring a reputation in the court and in the armies of Normandy.
-Entertained with that hospitality and courtefy, which diffinguished the age, they had formed attachments to the prince, and greedily attended to the prospects of glory and advantage, which he promifed them in return for their concurrence in an expedition against England.
-The more grandeur there appeared in the attempt, the more it fuited their romantic spirit: The fame of the intended invasion was already diffused every where: Multitudes crowded to tender to the duke their fervice, with that of their vaffals and retainers 2: And William found less difficulty in compleating his levies, than in chufing the most
+WILLIAM, by his power, his courage, and his abilities, had long maintained a pre-eminence among those haughty chieftains; and every one who defired to fignalize himself by his address in military exercises, or his valour in action, had been amb of acquiring a reputation in the court and in the armies of Normandy, Entertained with that hospitality and courtefy, which diftinguished the age, they had formed attachments with the prince, and greedily attended to the prospects of the fignal glory and elevation, which he promised them in return for their concurrence in an expedition against England.
+The more grandeur there appeared in the attempt, the more it fuited their romantic spirit: The same of the intended invasion was already diffused every where: Multitudes crowded to tender to the duke their fervice, with that of their vaffals and retainers a: And William found less difficulty in compleating his levies, than in of those, who were impatient to acquire fame under so renowned a leader.